Public Holidays in Finland 2026 – National & Finnish Public Holidays

 | Christmas Day | December 25 | Thursday | Christian celebration of Jesus’ birth |

-Note: Some holidays like Midsummer’s Eve are not always legislated as “public holidays,” but are commonly observed (especially in banking, retail, etc.).
+Note: Some holidays like Midsummer’s Eve are not always legislated as public holidays but are widely observed in practice.

 Public Observance & Closures

 On official public holidays, government services, schools, and banks close across Finland.
-Some businesses may also close early or have limited hours on the eve (the day before) of significant holidays, such as Christmas Eve or Midsummer’s Eve.
+Many businesses also close early or remain shut on holiday eves such as Christmas Eve and Midsummer’s Eve.

 Religious & Cultural Significance

-Christian holidays (Good Friday, Easter, Christmas, etc.) reflect Finland’s Lutheran heritage.
-Midsummer is culturally significant and one of Finland’s most celebrated festivities—a time for bonfires, sauna, and nature gatherings.
-Independence Day (December 6) is a solemn national day marked by flag ceremonies, concerts, and lighting candles in windows.
+Christian holidays reflect Finland’s Lutheran heritage, while Midsummer is one of the country’s most important cultural celebrations, marked by bonfires, sauna traditions, and gatherings in nature.
+Independence Day is a solemn national observance with flag ceremonies, concerts, and candle lighting in homes.

 Frequently Asked Questions (FAQs)

-How many public holidays does Finland have in 2025?
+How many public holidays does Finland observe each year?

 Is Midsummer’s Eve a public holiday in Finland?

-While Midsummer Day is an official public holiday, Midsummer’s Eve is often treated as a de facto holiday and many businesses observe it as non-working.
+Midsummer Day is an official public holiday, while Midsummer’s Eve is widely treated as a non-working day in many sectors.

-Does Finland shift holidays when they fall on Sunday?
+Does Finland move holidays that fall on weekends?

-Finland’s Independence Day is December 6, commemorating its 1917 declaration of independence.
-It is observed with flag ceremonies, concerts, and candle lighting in homes.
+Independence Day on December 6 is observed with flag ceremonies, official events, concerts, and the tradition of lighting candles in windows.

 Conclusion